anirudhra/ifc6410/README.md

 ## Rootfs Bootstrapping with rsync

-To bootstrap a new rootfs mounted at /mnt/rootfs from the currently booted system, use the bootstrap_rootfs.sh script under .../linux/common directory in the rep
+To bootstrap a new rootfs mounted at /mnt/rootfs from the currently booted system, use the bootstrap_rootfs.sh script under .../linux/common directory in the current repo.

 ## Prioritizing LAN over WLAN/WiFi